maxant/kafka-data-consistency/mf/README.md

 - test cases
 - use requires
-- use noArgs for jpa
+- use noArgs for jpa => and remove the unnecessary constructors
 - add APM too

 - ok, we want pricing to listen to draft, and we dont want to orchestrate that from the UI. or do we?